 The D-Force Program is effective because:

-- police, community experts, teachers and students have been involved in designing the program
+- police, community experts, teachers and students consulted and collaborated to design the program

 - students are connecting with a real-life issue which may be directly affecting them, their peers or someone in their community